 Any tax on income or profit is not deductible except where such tax was paid on profit earned outside Nigeria.
 In this case, if the source country has no DTT with Nigeria, the foreign tax paid is allowed as a deduction for CIT purposes.
 State and local taxes (business rates) and levies may be deducted from taxable income.

-The Finance Act provides that taxes borne on behalf of another person is not tax deductible.
+The Finance Act provides that taxes borne on behalf of another person are not tax deductible.

 Other significant items

 Other deductible expenses include the following:

 - Sum payable by way of interest on capital borrowed and used to generate taxable profits.

 - Rent for the period.

 - Expenses incurred in respect of salary and wages.

 - Expenses incurred for repair of assets.

 - Liability incurred for purpose of trade.